2010 All Stars match: Team lists

-3 - Gareth Ellis was originally selected but withdrew due to personal reasons (replaced by Robbie Farah).
+3 - Gareth Ellis was originally selected but withdrew for personal reasons (replaced by Robbie Farah).

 4 - Alan Tongue was originally selected but withdrew due to injury (replaced by David Shillington).

 5 - Daine Laurie was originally selected but withdrew due to injury (replaced by Greg Bird).

 6 - Greg Inglis was originally selected but withdrew due to injury (replaced by Beau Champion).

 7 - PJ Marsh was originally selected but withdrew due to injury (replaced by Ben Jones).

 8 - Billy Slater was originally selected but withdrew due to injury (replaced by Brett Finch).

 9 - Jamal Idris was originally selected but withdrew due to injury (replaced by Ty Williams).